 - Automate Lights, Locks, & Temperature

 Guardian has a few customer friendly policies, but they dilute them with fine print.
-For example, they have a home relocation guarantee = yeah!
-But you will only qualify if you’ve lived in your home for more than a year and it only includes a free base Guardian system and a 25% discount on additional devices when you sign a new 60-month agreement = booo.
-Not only is it loopy, but 60-months is a long agreement, far longer than the industry standard 36-months.
-Oh, and by the way, your new agreement will be at the new prevailing rate.
-So, if Guardian has decided to change their packages or increase your service fees, be prepared to pay more.
-Oh, and by the way by the way, you can’t take any of your existing equipment with you.
-So, if you’ve outfitted your current home with lots of upgrades, you will be expected to repurchase those same devices for your new home at a 25% discount.
-I think you get my point…
+For example, they have a home relocation guarantee, which is awesome, but you will only qualify if you’ve lived in your home for more than a year.
+Even then, the offer is limited to a free base Guardian system and a 25% discount on additional devices if you sign a new 60-month agreement.
+Not only does this policy have several ‘ifs’ and ‘buts’, but 60-months is a long agreement, far longer than the industry standard 36-months.
+Also, your new agreement will be at the new prevailing rate.
+So if Guardian has decided to change their packages or increase your service fees, be prepared to pay more.
+Finally, you can’t take any of your existing equipment with you.
+So if you’ve outfitted your current home with lots of upgrades, you will be expected to repurchase those same devices for your new home at a 25% discount.

-One big warning, Guardian is not nationwide.
-Guardian covers the areas below; a Guardian authorized dealer may cover areas outside of those marked below.
-Make sure you determine service is available at your home address before investing too much time into your research.
+One final warning, Guardian is not nationwide.
+Guardian covers the areas below.
+A Guardian authorized dealer may cover areas outside of those marked below.
+Make sure you determine if service is available at your home address before investing too much time into your research.

 - 36-60 Month Contract

 - 3 Day Return Period and Auto-Renew Policy